GetStream/stream-node-orm/README.md

 ## Getting started

-3. Install getstream-node via `npm install stream-node` for your application.
+3. Install getstream-node via `npm install getstream-node` for your application.
-4. Copy `getstream.js` from `node_modules/stream-node` into the root directory of your application.
+4. Copy `getstream.js` from `node_modules/getstream-node` into the root directory of your application.
 5. Edit `getstream.js` and set your data from your getstream.io account.
-6. `require('stream-node');` on your application.
+6. `require('getstream-node');` on your application.

 If you wish to keep the configuration for the module separate from your application, the module will look for getstream.js in the directory referenced